dialogflow/dialogflow-xamarin-client/ApiAiSDK/component/GettingStarted.md

 ## <a name="initialize-sdk" /> Initialize the SDK
 1. Connect API.AI SDK Component to your app.
-2. Get subscriptionKey and client access token keys from Api.ai developer console => agent's settings.
+2. Get client access token key from Api.ai developer console => agent's settings.
 3. In your app code create instance of the `AIConfiguration` class.
-You must specify **subscription key**, **client access token** and a language for the agent(see `SupportedLanguage` enumeration and [supported languages](http://api.ai/docs/reference/#languages)).
+You must specify **client access token** and a language for the agent(see `SupportedLanguage` enumeration and [supported languages](http://api.ai/docs/reference/#languages)).

     ```csharp
-    var config = new AIConfiguration("subscriptionKey", "accessToken",
+    var config = new AIConfiguration("accessToken", SupportedLanguage.English);
-                                                SupportedLanguage.English);
     ```

 4. Then create AIService instance using `AIService.CreateService` method.